 2005-2006 a e l s t

-Stoke entered the English FA Cup for the first time in 1883 and turned professional two years later.
+Stoke entered the FA Cup for the first time in 1883 and turned professional two years later.
 When the Football League was formed in 1888, Stoke were one of the 12 founder members.

 Stoke finished bottom in both of their first two seasons, winning only seven matches throughout and lost their place to Sunderland in 1890 without a vote being taken.
 After finishing as champions of the Football Alliance in 1891, Stoke were voted back into the Football League following the decision to add two more clubs for the 1891-92 season.
-New regulations required that clubs now register their colours with the League and no two clubs could wear the same kit so Stoke wore black and gold in league games, retaining their red and white stripes for all other matches.
+New regulations required that clubs now register their colours with the League and no two clubs could wear the same kit so Stoke wore black and gold in league games, retaining their red and white stripes for other competitions.
 Again they had to seek re-election at the end of the season but they held on to their place.
 Between 1895 and 1898 they had to contest test matches to avoid relegation to the new Second Division.
 They remained in the First Division (wearing claret shirts) until 1907 when a growing financial crisis came to a head following relegation to Division Two and gates plummeted.
 In 1908, having finished in mid-table, Stoke went into liquidation and resigned from the League.
 Ironically this galvanised local businessmen, the clergy (the Victoria Ground was owned by the Church of England) and supporters to form a new limited company and purchase the old club's assets.
 The new club applied to rejoin the League but were, perhaps not suprisingly, rejected in favour of Tottenham Hotspur.

 Stoke now fielded first teams in both the Birmingham & District League and the Southern League.
 In the Birmingham League the team played in red and white shirts while the team that played in the Southern league continued to turn out in blue and red.
 In 1915, having finished as champions of the Southern League Second Division, Stoke were elected back into the Football League for the third time but, with all professional football suspended for the duration of the Great War, it was not until 1919 that they played their first fixture.
 In 1922, Stoke were promoted to Division One only to be relegated the following season.
 In 1926, now known as Stoke City, the club dropped into Division Three (North) but bounced back as champions in 1927.
 In 1933 Stoke won the Second Division championship to return to the First Division, with a 17-year-old Stanley Matthews playing 15 matches in his first season.